 Auto insurers are finally starting to make peace with rideshare drivers.

-In case you have been tucked away in the suburbs, rideshare drivers are everyday people who use apps run from companies such as Uber, Lyft and Sidecar to turn their personal cars into taxis of sorts.
+In case you have been tucked away in the suburbs, rideshare drivers are everyday people who use apps run from companies such as Uber and Lyft to turn their personal cars into taxis of sorts.

 As drivers embrace the chance to earn extra money hauling strangers around, insurance companies have balked about the risk.
 Drivers need traditional types of car insurance -- especially liability -- to cover their personal use, and ridesharing companies typically offer coverage that kicks in when a paying passenger is in the car.

 In between, though, there’s been a huge gray area: the period when a driver is available for fares but does not yet have a passenger.